Showing posts with label granddaugher. Show all posts

 http://www.outlawsteakhouseguntersville.com

-My granddaughter and I enjoyed walking along the boardwalk and the swimming pool at the hotel where we were staying.
+My granddaughter and I enjoyed walking along the boardwalk and swimming in the hotel pool where we were staying.

-At the restaurant, we were served fresh, tasty, seafood, prepared perfectly with friendly services.
+At the restaurant, we were served fresh, tasty seafood, prepared perfectly with friendly service.

-Hubby did not take the full-time job offered by TVA and I was glad.
+Hubby did not take the full-time job offered by TVA, and I was glad about it.

-Guntersville would be fun if you enjoyed the water and hubby is not crazy about the water like me,
+Guntersville would be fun if you enjoy the water, and Hubby isn't as crazy about it as I am.

 Guntersville is all about the water.